Blog, Technical Articles

 Design and Features

 The BNC connector, or Bayonet Neill-Concelman, uses a bayonet-style coupling for quick, secure connections.
-It’s built for lower frequency signals, typically up to 4 GHz, and is a go-to for cost-conscious projects.
+It’s optimized for signals from DC to 4 GHz, with best performance below 3 GHz, and is a go-to for cost-conscious projects.

 Common Applications